beefyfinance/beefy-contracts/tutorials/upgrade-to-v8.md

 1. SafeMath is implemented in `uint256` automatically so all references have to be removed
 2. overflows always throw errors so all `uint256(-1)` will have to changed to `type(uint256).max`
 3. `pragma experimental ABIEncoderV2` is enabled for every file by default
-4. the reference to the current timestamp `now` has been depreciated in favour of `block.timestamp`
+4. the reference to the current timestamp `now` has been deprecated in favour of `block.timestamp`
 5. imports such as OpenZeppelin have to updated to the version that uses 0.8

 In addition to version changes all strategies will now use the BeefyFeeConfigurator contract to fetch a fee struct.
 This will replace the hardcoded 4.5% fees and centralise the control of the fee splits.